 Fire-Safe Ovens and High-Efficiency Stoves for Outdoor Cooking

 If you are unable to have a campfire due to fire restrictions, a solar oven a great alternative.
 All you need is sunlight and you can bake, boil, or steam without any flame.
-Another option is an enclosed stove, such as a ‘rocket stove’, which provides low emission, high efficiency contained fires for outdoor cooking.
+Another option is a camp stove with an enclosed firebox, such as the Firebox Nano, which provides low emission, high efficiency contained fires for outdoor cooking.

 SunOven: For Camp Cooking in Areas Where Fires Are Restricted